Johns Hopkins University School of Medicine – Head and Neck Endocrine Surgery Fellowship

 Objectives: The one-year fellowship is designed to provide a comprehensive training of head and neck endocrine surgical fellows in the surgical and medical management of thyroid and parathyroid disease.
 This is done by exposure to the practices of our endocrine focused surgeons and through interactions with collaborating specialties.
 In addition to developing proficiency in head and neck endocrine surgery, the fellow will also be integrated into the multidisciplinary team in an effort to emphasize the importance of this comprehensive and personalized approach to care.
 The program also offers extensive research opportunities which will support the development of those candidates planning an academic career.

 Strengths: The program is composed of a team of world renowned specialists who have integrated their respective expertise into a multidisciplinary team.
-The main strengths of our fellowship program include: 1. the abundance of endocrine surgical volume encompassing the full spectrum of surgical procedures (including re-operative and remote access surgery with a focus on trans-oral vestibular approach), 2. the collegial, and collaborative environment established by all stakeholders and 3. the wide variety of clinical and translational research opportunities.
+The main strengths of our fellowship program include: 1. the abundance of endocrine surgical volume encompassing the full spectrum of surgical procedures (including re-operative and remote access surgery with a focus on trans-oral vestibular approach), 2. the collegial, and collaborative environment established by all stakeholders and 3. the wide variety of clinical and translational research opportunities and 4.early and leading adopters in novel technologies like RFA and parathyroid autofluorescence.
 The fellow obtains surgical experience with both Otolaryngology-Head and Neck Surgery and General Surgery disciplines.
 The fellow is expected to attend/participate in the multidisciplinary thyroid tumor board, head and neck tumor board, research meetings, journal clubs, and the annual Johns Hopkins CME course on Thyroid and Parathyroid surgery, which is co-directed by the General Surgery and Otolaryngology-Head and Neck Surgery departments.

 - BC/BE otolaryngologists or general surgeons trained in the United States or Canada.